4 Keys to the Best Chart of Accounts Structure for Growing Companies

 A Clean General Ledger Supports Strategic Finance

-Cleaning up your general ledger may not seem like the most exciting task.
+Cleaning up the list of accounts in your GL may not seem like the most exciting task.
 But the cost-benefit of restructuring your chart of accounts can be massive.
 In most cases, it’s a low-lift project that sets the stage for significantly improved financial reporting.
 And that’s what gives you the foundation to make strategic finance a core part of your business.